 There are many fat loss products being sold today.
 The supplement category is still the most popular but a new breed of fat loss products is rapidly gaining popularity.
 These products are topical fat loss formulas that are designed to target body fat in certain areas of the body.
-Of course, most people would be interested in this kind of fat loss product but the main questions are if they really work and if the effect is really considerable.
+Of course, most people would be interested in this kind of fat loss product but the main questions are if they work and if the effect is considerable.
 Before deciding on a product to purchase, you need to be thorough in researching the products you’re considering for purchase.
 To help you choose among the numerous offerings on the market, let’s take a close look at a popular brand of topical slimming product being sold today.

 What Is Fat Girl Six Pack?

 According to the official website of the product, it is essentially a tummy toning gel that contains six active ingredients.
 It claims to tone the tummy area and at the same time make the skin firmer.
-It also comes with an ab-activating applicator to ensure that the formula is fully absorbed by the skin.
-However, it is stated on the product’s website that it is not a fat loss or weight loss product but only makes the skin in the area firmer which is beneficial for those who have lost a considerable amount of weight.
+It also comes with an ab-activating applicator to ensure that the formula is fully absorbs the formula.
+However, it is stated on the product’s website that it is not a fat loss or weight loss* product but only makes the skin in the area firmer which is beneficial for those who have lost a considerable amount of weight.

 Company Behind the Product

-The company behind Fat Girl Six Pack is Bliss which was founded in 1996.
+The company behind Fat Girl Six Pack is Bliss, which was founded in 1996.
 It started out as a spa in the trendy SoHo district of New York City.
 The company is well known for starting a modern spa revolution that combines effective services with a fun and hip atmosphere.
-There are now eight Bliss spas located worldwide and the company is now offering a range of skin care products including cleansers + toners, anti-cellulite formulas, tanning products and many more.
+There are now eight Bliss spas located worldwide, and the company is now offering a range of skin care products including cleansers + toners, anti-cellulite formulas, tanning products and many more.